-Philadelphia is fortunate to have a number of music education organizations but Play On, Philly! differs in a few key ways:
+Philadelphia is fortunate to have a number of you music education organizations but Play On Philly differs in a few key ways:

-- Rigor: We provide 2.5 hours of programming every day after school which allows for significant improvements and a depth of learning that is difficult to achieve in other settings.
+- Rigor: We provide weekly instruction throughout the school year in our Preparatory Programs and 2 hours of instruction every day after school in our Music Centers, which allows for significant improvements and a depth of learning that is difficult to achieve in other settings.
 It also gives our degreed and experienced Teaching Artists the chance to develop relationships with the students, providing attention and setting high expectations for their achievements.